how to pass values

 test_telephone.pyin the editor of the Integrated Development Environment (IDE)Tip

-test_telephone.py1import unittest 2 3 4class TestTelephone(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True)I make a virtual environment in the terminal
+test_telephone.py1import unittest 2 3 4class TestTelephone(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True)I make a requirements file for the Python packages I need, in the terminal

 7 self.assertFalse(False)the test passes